Is 6% Real Estate Commission Still a Thing?

 Sell without a realtor

-Selling your home yourself can help avoid paying a listing agent’s commission (although you'll still likely need to pay the buyer's agent).
+Selling your home yourself, or "for-sale-by-owner" (FSBO), can help you avoid paying a listing agent’s commission (though you'll still likely need to pay the buyer's agent).

 While saving on commission fees is one reason people sell FSBO, this approach also gives you complete control over the whole real estate transaction process.
 For experienced sellers, this can be a bonus.

-Also, while selling your home without an agent can save on fees, industry statistics show that homes sold by owners typically fetch significantly less than those sold with an agent—$310,000 compared to $405,000 for agent-assisted sales.
+Finally, homes sold by owners typically fetch significantly less than those sold with an agent — $360,000 compared to $425,000 for agent-assisted sales.[4]
 For many sellers, this means they miss out on higher proceeds, even after accounting for agent fees.

 How 6% commission rates actually work

-However, under the National Association of Realtors (NAR) settlement, which took effect on August 17, 2024, sellers are no longer required to offer compensation to the buyer’s agent through the MLS.
-Buyers are now generally responsible for negotiating and paying their own agent’s fee.
+However, under the National Association of Realtors (NAR) settlement, which took effect on August 17, 2024, sellers are no longer required to offer compensation to the buyer’s agent in MLS listings.
+Instead, buyers are generally expected to negotiate and pay their own agent’s fee.[5]

-That said, buyers can still request that the seller cover some or all of their agent’s commission as part of the purchase agreement, similar to asking for a seller-paid closing cost credit.
-Whether the seller agrees will depend on the specifics of the deal and local market conditions.
+That said, commissions are still negotiable.
+Buyers can request that the seller cover part or all of their agent’s commission as part of the purchase agreement, much like a seller credit toward closing costs.
+Whether the seller agrees depends on the deal’s specifics and local market conditions.

-"Homes that don’t offer buyer agent compensation may sit longer or attract lower offers — particularly in markets where compensation is still commonly seller-paid," says Parker.
+In practice, many sellers still cover the buyer’s agent fee to stay competitive.
+As broker Shane Parker notes: “Homes that don’t offer buyer agent compensation may sit longer or attract lower offers, particularly in markets where compensation is still commonly seller-paid.”

 Why do realtors get paid 6%?